tomcoolnl2/pomedoro/README.md

 ## Build for production

-Run `npx nx build pomedoro` to build the application.
+Run `npx nx build pomodoro` to build the application.
 The build artifacts are stored in the output directory `dist/`, ready to be deployed.

 ## Test